TomasVotruba/tomasvotruba.com/packages/blog/data/2022/2022-12-30-how-to-release-php-81-and-72-package-in-the-same-repository.md

 <br>

-Check the files directly in repository in the [`/build`](https://github.com/TomasVotruba/cognitive-complexity/tree/main/build) directory.
+Check the files directly in the repository in the [`/build`](https://github.com/TomasVotruba/cognitive-complexity/tree/main/build) directory.

 ## Create GitHub Action Workflow

-You already know, how to downgraded the code Rector.
-The trick here is, we **downgrade the code in the same repository**, just the `/src` directory, to be exact.
-Because this is the only code people use, when they get the package via composer.
+You already know how to downgrade the code Rector.
+The trick here is we **downgrade the code in the same repository**, just the `/src` directory, to be exact.
+Because this is the only code, people use when they get the package via composer.

-Here is the 1st part of workflow, that downgrades the code and applies the coding standard:
+Here is the 1st part of the workflow, which downgrades the code and applies the coding standard:

 ```yaml
 name: Downgraded Release